Homesick (Only Fools and Horses): Synopsis

 Rodney is initially reluctant to exercise his influence in fear of appearing to exploit his position so soon for self-interest.
 That night, Grandad gives Rodney a dented silver cigarette case and tells him and Del that it was carried by his (Grandad's) grandfather in the Boer War, and explains he carried it in his breast pocket, which prevented him from being shot in the heart by a rifle-wielding Zulu.
-Unfortunately it did not save his life, instead causing the bullet to ricochet up his nose and blow his brains out.
+Unfortunately, it did not save his life, instead causing the bullet to ricochet up his nose and blow his brains out.
 Following a brief conversation, an emotional Rodney decides to phone the council and arrange the move.

 The next day, Rodney introduces Margaret Mackenzie to Del, and they talk about the world of dancing and Nijinsky.
-Despite Del being a fool and failing to realise that Nijinsky died in 1950 (after claiming he was planning on buying tickets for one of his shows, and also thinking Nijinsky was a woman), Miss Mackenzie agrees to let them have a new bungalow.
+Despite Del's ignorance and failing to realise that Nijinsky died in 1950 (after claiming he was planning on buying tickets for one of his shows, and also thinking Nijinsky was a woman), Miss Mackenzie agrees to let them have a new bungalow.
 Once Miss Mackenzie signs the document, all is set for the Trotters.
 They can move into their new bungalow in a week's time, and she even agrees to go out for a drink with Del after they have moved.

 As Miss Mackenzie leaves the flat, Grandad enters the lounge, now back on his feet and dancing.
 Rodney learns that it was all planned by Del and Grandad all along to secure the move.
 Though initially angry that Del duped Miss Mackenzie and Dr. Becker (as well as sabotaging the lifts to make them break down), Rodney relents when Grandad mentions that he will have no stairs to worry about, with Rodney agreeing for Grandad's sake that they needed a new home.

 Suddenly, Miss Mackenzie returns to ask Del if he wants to go for the drink there and then, only to find Grandad fit and active again.
 Infuriated, she forces Rodney to resign as chairman and then tells the Trotters that they will no longer be moving into their bungalow.
 Despite all that has happened, Del still asks her if the offer of a drink is still open.